DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

 ## License

-SheildPy is licensed under the [MIT License](https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE).
+secure-learn is licensed under the [MIT License](https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE).
 See the [LICENSE](https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE) file for details.

 ## About the Author